-Leica X-U Typ 113 versus Sony RX1R II
+Leica X-U Typ 113 vs Sony RX1R II

-The Leica X-U (Typ 113) and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were announced, respectively, in January 2016 and October 2015.
+The Leica X-U (Typ 113) and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and October 2015.
 Both the X-U Typ 113 and the RX1R II are fixed lens compact cameras that are based on an APS-C (X-U Typ 113) and a full frame (RX1R II) sensor.
-The Leica has a resolution of 16.1 megapixel, whereas the Sony provides 42.2 MP.
+The Leica has a resolution of 16.1 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (34 percent) than the Leica X-U Typ 113.
 Moreover, the RX1R II is markedly lighter (20 percent) than the X-U Typ 113.
 It is worth mentioning in this context that the X-U Typ 113 is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.
 More than that, the X-U Typ 113 is water-proof up to 3m and can, thus, be used for underwater photography.

 Concerning battery life, the X-U Typ 113 gets 450 shots out of its BP-DC8 battery, while the RX1R II can take 220 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX1R II can be charged via the USB port, which can be very convenient when travelling.